GenericMale/csvwriter/README.md

 ##type: csvParameters
 **Properties**

-- arrayDelimiter `string` - delimiting character for arrays of primitives (strings, booleans, numbers), set to empty string ("") to disable flatting out primitive arrays
+- arrayDelimiter `string` - delimiting character for arrays of primitives (strings, booleans, numbers), set to empty string ("") to disable flatting out primitive arrays (,)
-- crlf `boolean` - use line feed (\n) or carriage return + line feed (\r\n) as line separator
+- crlf `boolean` - use line feed (\n) or carriage return + line feed (\r\n) as line separator (true)
-- delimiter `string` - delimiting character of the csv
+- delimiter `string` - delimiting character of the csv (,)
-- decimalSeparator `string` - the decimal mark to use for numbers
+- decimalSeparator `string` - the decimal mark to use for numbers (.)
+- encoding `string` - encoding used for the input and output (utf8)
 - fields `string` - specify a comma (,) separated list of fields to convert
-- headerRow `boolean` - include a header row as first line
+- headerRow `boolean` - include a header row as first line (true)
 - path `string` - jsonpath to apply on the object
-- linenumbers `boolean` - insert a column of line numbers at the front of the output, useful when piping to grep or as a simple primary key
+- linenumbers `boolean` - insert a column of line numbers at the front of the output, useful when piping to grep or as a simple primary key (false)
-- suppressLineBreaks `boolean` - remove line breaks (\n) from field values
+- suppressLineBreaks `boolean` - remove line breaks (\n) from field values (false)
-- nestingDelimiter `string` - delimiter used for nested fields of the input
+- nestingDelimiter `string` - delimiter used for nested fields of the input (.)
-- maxDepth `number` - maximum depth of the json object, fields below max-depth will not be included in the csv, use -1 to include all fields, 0 will not include nested objects
+- maxDepth `number` - maximum depth of the json object, fields below max-depth will not be included in the csv, use -1 (default) to include all fields, 0 will not include nested objects
+- output `string` - write to csv, use - to write to stdout (default)
-- quotechar `string` - character used to quote strings in the csv
+- quotechar `string` - character used to quote strings in the csv (")
-- doublequote `boolean` - doublequote to escape the quote character
+- doublequote `boolean` - doublequote to escape the quote character (true)
-- table `boolean` - create a neat looking table for the console
+- table `boolean` - create a neat looking table for the console (false)
-- quoting `number` - quoting style used in the csv: 0 = quote minimal, 1 = quote all, 2 = quote non-numeric, 3 = quote none
+- quoting `number` - quoting style used in the csv: 0 = quote minimal (default), 1 = quote all, 2 = quote non-numeric, 3 = quote none
+- utfBom `boolean` - write utf bom (0xFEFF or 0xEFBBBF) in csv if encoding is set to utf (false)
-- zero `boolean` - when interpreting or displaying column numbers, use zero-based numbering instead of the default 1-based numbering
+- zero `boolean` - when interpreting or displaying column numbers, use zero-based numbering instead of the default 1-based numbering (false)

 **Type**: `object`
 <a name="csvCallback"></a>